-Regular gambling withholding (25%) does not apply to winnings from bingo, keno, or slot machines.
-However, if the recipient of reportable gambling winnings from bingo, keno, or slot machines does not provide a TIN, you must backup withhold at the rate of 28%.
-That is, if the winnings are at least \$1,200 from bingo or slot machines or \$1,500 from keno, 28% backup withholding applies to the amount of the winnings reduced, at the option of the payer, by the amount wagered.
+Regular gambling withholding does not apply to winnings from bingo, keno, or slot machines.
+However, if the recipient of reportable gambling winnings from bingo, keno, or slot machines does not provide a TIN, you must backup withhold.
+That is, if the winnings are at least \$1,200 from bingo or slot machines or \$1,500 from keno, backup withholding applies to the amount of the winnings reduced, at the option of the payer, by the amount wagered.